ShengYun/dbsvim/README.md

 - dejavu fonts
 - git
 - gnu global (gtags)
-- pep8(autopep8 is not required, but I believe you will love it:))
+- whatever static checker you are using and supported by syntastic
 - python 2.7+ (if you only have python 2.6, you should install the argparse module)
 - YouCompleteMe dependencies(optional)
+- Eclim(optional)

     [1]: https://github.com/Valloric/YouCompleteMe